Small $x$ behavior in QCD from maximal entanglement and conformal invariance: Lipatov's spin chain

 The explicit construction of conserved quantities proceeds systematically.
 In particular, both the Hamiltonian of $s = -1$ and spin $s = 0$ models can be obtained from the first-order derivative of the transfer matrix:

 The one-to-one correspondence between the XXX spin chains with $s = -1$ and spin $s = 0$ may be described by a similarity transformation which is based on the relation between the Lax operators and the definition of the transfer matrix \eqref{eq:fundamental-transfer}.
-Hence, the local spin $s = 0$ Hamiltonian can be transformed to the spin $s = 0$ Hamiltonian
+Hence, the local spin $s = 0$ Hamiltonian can be transformed to the spin $s = -1$ Hamiltonian

 This means that the two Hamiltonians have identical eigenvalue spectra.
-However, there is a crucial difference between the two cases.
-While the spin $s=-1$ chain admits an exact solution that can be conveniently analyzed, the Bethe equations in the spin $s=0$ case become degenerate (see \eqref{eq:betheXXX}), which obstructs a direct spectral analysis.
+Despite this spectral equivalence, the two models differ in an essential way.
+The spin $s=-1$ chain admits a well-defined highest-weight (vacuum) state and can be solved exactly using the Bethe Ansatz, allowing for a transparent spectral analysis.
+In contrast, in the spin $s=0$ case the Bethe equations become degenerate (see Eq.~\eqref{eq:betheXXX}), and the absence of a nontrivial vacuum state obstructs a direct application of the Bethe Ansatz.
 For this reason, in what follows we will primarily concentrate on the spin $s=-1$ model.

 On the other hand, we define the monodromy matrix based on the $L$ operator with spin-$1\over2$ auxiliary space:

 where the matrix elements are expressed in terms of the ${SU}(2)$ generators acting on the $k$-th site of the quantum space of spin-$s$.